Introduction of Balance Sheet Equation

 2. Liabilities

-- Current Liabilities: Liabilities, which has to be paid and settled within a year by the company.
+- Current Liabilities: Liabilities must be paid and settled within a year by the company.

-- Accounts payable: Amount of money the company owes to suppliers or services bought on credit.
-As the company pays off its account payable this amount, gets reduced with the same reduction in cash.
+- Accounts payable: The company owes money to suppliers or services bought on credit.
+As the company pays off its account payable, this amount gets reduced with the same reduction in cash.

 - Accrued expenses: Bills, which are, still need to be paid by the company.
 These items include general expenses like distribution expenses etc.